 Food odors also attract cockroaches to our indoor and outdoor spaces.
 Things like open trash cans, compost piles, pet food bowls, dirty dishes, outdoor eating areas, and grills will alert cockroaches that your property is somewhere they want to be.

-Besides finding their way to your property on their own, many cockroaches, and especially German cockroaches, get there inside things like boxes, bags, furniture, and appliances.
+Besides finding their way to your property on their own, many cockroaches, and especially German cockroaches, get carried inside accidentally in things like boxes, bags, furniture, and appliances.

 Where will I find cockroaches?

 German cockroaches are primarily indoor pests.
 Their small size and dark color make it easy for these pests to live in our homes without our knowledge until their populations become too large to overlook.
 These roaches primarily live in the kitchen areas of the homes and businesses they invade.

 American cockroaches are large reddish-brown roaches that mainly live outside in gardens, on trees, and in mulch.
 Like other roaches, the draw of moisture and food is too much for them to resist, and they often end up in our homes.
 Inside, they are primarily found in kitchens, bathrooms, and basements.

 Oriental cockroaches are shiny black roaches that prefer to live where there is a lot of moisture or standing water present.
 Outside these roaches gather around drains, sewers, downspouts, and garbage piles.
 Inside our homes, they gather near drains, sinks, tubs, sump pumps, and around leaky pipes.

 The best way to protect your property from invading cockroaches is to partner with a professional.
 At Overson Pest Control, we can help you to take back your property from cockroaches with our effective pest control treatments, our commitment to customer service, and over ten years of combined experience!